Mastering Task Prioritisation: The P0-P4 Framework

 - Regular Review: Continuously assess and adjust priorities as needed.

-- Customize for Your Industry: Adapt the priority system to your specific needs.
+- Customise for Your Industry: Adapt the priority system to your specific needs.

-- Use Prioritization Frameworks: Consider using frameworks like the Value vs. Effort matrix or Value vs. Urgency to help determine priorities.
+- Use Prioritisation Frameworks: Consider using frameworks like the Value vs. Effort matrix or Value vs. Urgency to help determine priorities.

 Consistency is critical to effective prioritisation.
 Regularly reviewing and adjusting priorities ensures that you remain focused on the most essential tasks.